 The North Face Hedgehog Fastpack GTX - Women's Review

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

-The North Face Hedgehog Fastpack GTX Low are made with a PU-coated leather and a dual-densitiv EVA midsole.
+The North Face Hedgehog Fastpack GTX Low are made with a PU-coated leather and a dual-density EVA midsole.
 There is a Gore-Tex liner and unique bi-color Vibram sole that is pretty to look at and also functions well.

 We did find enough arch support on this shoe, but since we had to loosen the laces due to the pressure points described above that resulted in a loss of support.
 The synthetic uppers are also rather soft and flexible, which gave our feet more side to side play.
 All in all, there are stiffer and more supportive shoes to choose from.

-We did like the traction on this shoe.
+We like the traction on this shoe.
 The Vibram sole has a fun bi-color design in the shape of a flower or tree branch.
 The inner rubber is soft and pliable, helping it to grip on slick surfaces.

 We did have a few durability concerns for this shoe.
-The leather cut-out strips on the upper are only single stitched in some places, and we had a few of the stitches coming loose after only a couple of months of use.
+The leather cut-out strips on the upper are only single stitched in some places, and we had a few of the stitches coming loose after a couple of months of use.
 Softer rubber soles will also wear out faster than stiffer ones.
-There are some pluses, like a small rubber toe cap with an extra abrasion resistant textile around the front of the shoe, and the inner liner didn't pill.
+There are some pluses, like a small rubber toe cap with an extra abrasion-resistant textile around the front of the shoe, and the inner liner didn't pill.

 The North Face Hedgehog Fastpack GTX Low is a good middle of the line shoe.
 Unfortunately, in TNF's quest to make a lightweight shoe, they did sacrifice a bit on comfort and stability, but this shoe still works well for a variety of purposes.